Tokyo Babylon: Themes

 The series focuses on several social themes, such as faith, organ donation and the treatment of middle-aged men.
 However, the main philosophy seen across the storyline is individualism, the stance that emphasizes the moral worth of an individual.
 Subaru and Hokuto believe that nobody can fully understand another person's suffering.
 Despite his belief in this philosophy, Subaru is a resigned individual who worries more about others than himself.
 Subaru believes he can hurt others because he will never understand them.
 The same problem comes from Subaru and Hokuto being twins and trying to see each other as different people.
 Across the plot, Subaru develops as an individual.
-Seishiro deems his actions as arrogant for assuming the guilt.
+Seishiro deems his actions arrogant for assuming guilt.
 In addition, Subaru begins to take actions he believes are immoral, despite his good intentions, such as lying to a mother about her daughter's wish to stop her from taking revenge.
-Zona Negativa stated that despite the series being a shōjo manga aimed at young women, Subaru's hero journey felt more like that of a manga aimed at young men, shōnen manga, due to the many types of enemies he faces while finding his foes' deep nature.
+Zona Negativa stated that despite the series's serialization in a shōjo magazine for young women, Subaru's hero journey felt more like that of a manga serialized in a shōnen magazine for young men, due to the many types of enemies he faces while finding his foes' deep nature.

-Due to the dark nature Seishiro hides from Subaru, the two can be regarded as the yin and yang as the former contrasts his the latter's kind self even when interacting about his job.
+Due to the dark nature Seishiro hides from Subaru, the two can be regarded as the yin and yang as the former contrasts the latter's kind self even when interacting with his job.
 Subaru's hidden romantic feelings towards Seishiro become obvious as the manga progresses as he becomes astonished when Seishiro keep professing his love towards him.
-The character's relationship with Seishiro led novelist Yoshiki Tanaka to call it tragic and striking, despite his early thoughts it was a typical use of a relationship to appeal to female readers.
+The character's relationship with Seishiro led novelist Yoshiki Tanaka to call it tragic and striking, despite his early thoughts that it was a use of a relationship to appeal to female readers.
 When Subaru realizes his feelings towards him, his state can be compared to that the one of a hatched bird egg as a result of the maturity he shows in the process.
 Anime Feminist claims that while Subaru's characterization heavily relies on empathy, Clamp appears to send a message to the readers using Subaru as an audience surrogate that it is important for everybody to value themselves too although empathy on itself does not qualify as a negative trait.
 Manga Bookshelf focused more on how Subaru lost part of his identity as he saw Hokuto as another part of him leading to his lonely finale persona.